Boiling water reactor: Refueling systems

 The reactor fuel rods are occasionally replaced by moving them from the reactor pressure vessel to the spent fuel pool.
-A typical fuel cycle lasts 18–24 months, with about one third of fuel assemblies being replaced during a refueling outage.
+A typical fuel cycle lasts 12–24 months, with about one third to one fifth of fuel assemblies being replaced during a refueling outage.
 The remaining fuel assemblies are shuffled to new core locations to maximize the efficiency and power produced in the next fuel cycle.